Pascualex/maze-generator/readme.md

 * It's based on the MVC architecture.
 * The logic of the maze runs in its own thread.

-## The algorithms used for building and solving the maze
+## Algorithms used for building and solving the maze

 The algorithm used for building the maze is based on the depth-first search algorithm but, instead of using a stack, the tiles store all the necessary information.